AndrewRadev/yankwin.vim/README.md

 Basically, a lowercase "y" copies the (relative) path, and an uppercase "Y" copies a path with its file number at the end (this was made to be consistent with `gf` and `gF`).
 Prefixing with "g" yanks an absolute path instead of a relative one.

-In order to disable the built-in yank mappings and use your own, see the documentation for `g:pastewin_default_yank_mappings`.
+In order to disable the built-in yank mappings and use your own, see the documentation for `g:yankwin_default_yank_mappings`.

 Deleting has a similar set of mappings with "d" instead of "y":